George Greer

 George W. Greer (born 1942) is a retired Florida circuit judge who served in Florida's Sixth Circuit Court (Pinellas-Pasco counties), family law division, in Clearwater, Florida.
 He received national attention in 2005 when he presided over the Terri Schiavo case.

 Early life and education

 Born in 1942 in Brooklyn, New York, Greer grew up in Dunedin, Florida.
 He received his Associate degree from St. Petersburg Junior College in 1962, his bachelor's degree from Florida State University at Tallahassee in 1964, and his law degree from the University of Florida's College of Law in Gainesville in 1966.

 Career

 Greer is a Republican who was once a member of a Southern Baptist Church.

 Greer served as a county commissioner for Pinellas County as a Republican from 1984 to 1992.
 He was first elected to the Sixth Judicial Circuit Court in 1992 on a nonpartisan ballot, and was reelected in 1998 and again in 2004.
-He retired in 2010 when his term expired.
+He retired in 2010 when his term expired, and was succeeded by Patricia Muscarella.